zilvernet/scriptserver-watchtower/README.md

 The scriptserver runners options are located in: `/opt/script-server/conf/runners`.
 The scripts that the runners use for their different features are located in: `/opt/script-server/conf/scripts`.
 The configuration ini files should be placed in: /opt/script-server/conf

+> Note:  is not compatible with the script-server docker install.